Since you’ve clearly shown an interest in investing in real estate, you must be looking for new data on mortgage rates.

 Under this agreement, you, as the borrower, are obligated to repay a specific amount based on many factors.

-You’re obviously expected to return the money given to you—but this amount depends on something called the amortization rate, which is further calculated.
+You’re expected to return the money given to you—but this amount depends on something called the amortization rate, which is further calculated.

 It’s crucial to understand that these prices are not fixed and that there is a tendency for them to increase or decrease over time.
-Since the taxes and insurance rates that are added to this are not fixed (and can affect your mortgage rates), does the same apply to interest rates?
+Since the taxes and insurance rates added to this are not fixed (and can affect your mortgage rates), does the same apply to interest rates?

 Yes.
 Current mortgage rates are subject to change in the open market.